GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

-Explore your data in BigQuery and use Gemini to enrich it with meaningful metadata.
+Now that we have our data in BigQuery, let's explore it and use Gemini to enrich it with meaningful metadata.

 ### Description